 - a. both legs (paraplegia);

 - b. both arms and legs (quadriplegia);

 - c. one side of the body (hemiplegia); or

 - d. both sides of the body (diplegia).

-Parkinson's disease
+Parkinson's disease - resulting in permanent symptoms

 Means the unequivocal diagnosis of degenerative idiopathic Parkinson's disease confirmed by a consultant neurologist, as characterised by the clinical manifestation of one or more of the following: